 The titanium slag is predominantly sold to pigment producers.
 The pigment producers themselves are only interested in the titanium dioxide (TiO2) contained in their feedstocks.
 The lower the TiO2 content of the feedstock and correspondingly the higher the impurities content, the greater the waste products that are generated during the pigment manufacture which leads to potential environmental challenges and associated costs.

-The smelting process in Tyssedal involves the reduction of the iron oxides from the ilmenite with everything else reporting to the slag.
+The smelting process at TTI involves the reduction of the iron oxides from the ilmenite with everything else reporting to the slag.
 The separation of the iron lifts the titanium dioxide content from approximately 54% in the ilmenite to approximately 87% in the slag.

-The high purity pig iron produced as part of the smelting process (which is renowned for the low phosphorus and sulphur contents) is sold to a varied and large number of customers, and includes windmill, automotive and engine parts, as well as tools and heavy castings.
+The high-purity pig iron produced as part of the smelting process (which is renowned for its low phosphorus and sulphur contents) is sold to a varied and large number of customers, and includes windmill, automotive and engine parts, as well as tools and heavy castings.

 How ilmenite is processed

 (A) Quay – Vessels arrive with raw materials

 (B) Coal Storage – Coal is discharged by conveyor belts to the storage area

 (C) Ilmenite Storage – Ilmenite is transported by conveyor belts and stored in concrete silos